UPDATE: JULY 5, 2023

 PSLF is still available for educators and other public service workers.
 This is the case even if you missed the Oct.
 31 deadline to apply for the limited Public Service Loan Forgiveness waiver.
 Significant permanent improvements have been made to the program, so that more educators can receive the debt forgiveness they were promised.
 By the way, so far more than 236,000 educators and public service workers have received $14 billion in student loan forgiveness under the union-backed PSLF waiver.

-Payments on federal student loans are set to resume, and interest will begin to accrue again, on Jan.
-1. Student loan payments have been paused since March 2020, when the CARES Act was approved due to the pandemic.
-Union leaders are urging (LINK) the administration to extend the freeze on payments to help borrowers who are still struggling under crushing debt.
+Payments on federal student loans were set to resume on Jan.
+1, but the Biden administration has extended the pause pending legal action.
+Student loan payments have been paused since March 2020, when the CARES Act was approved due to the pandemic.
+Union leaders are urging the administration to extend the freeze on payments to help borrowers who are still struggling under crushing debt.

 A new federal loan forgiveness program, which was announced by President Biden last fall, has been halted by a number of pending court challenges.
 As of last week, the U.S. Department of Education stopped accepting applications for the new program, which would provide up to $20,000 in federal student debt relief to people earning less than $125,000.
 So far more than 26 million student-loan borrowers have already applied for the new debt relief, with about 16 million applications already approved, Biden officials said.
 While the court challenges could ultimately end up before the U.S. Supreme Court, the U.S. Education Department said it will hold onto borrowers’ information so it can quickly process the relief “once we prevail in court.”

 As the legal appeals process proceeds, we will post updates on any new developments, including the resumption of the program.